How to Feedback: You’ve Got To Get It To Give It

 Key takeaways

-• Leaders need to ask themselves how they have contributed to things being the way they are—counterintuitively, this step is a demonstration of competence
+• Leaders need to ask themselves how they have contributed to things being the way they are—this takes practice AND demonstrates competence, which may feel counterintuitive but it’s true, trust us

 • It’s almost impossible to give feedback if you can’t receive it